francisdavey/physics/planning/leibniz.md

 # Leibniz / dy-dx Project — Inventory

 Working document.
 Flat list first, sequencing decided later.
+Categories:
-Categories: SPINE (must be walked in order, no hand-waving) / LOAD-BEARING (not on spine, but later spine material won't land without it) / DIGRESSION (optional, needs its own hook, reader can skip and rejoin with nothing lost).
+SPINE (must be walked in order, no hand-waving) LOAD-BEARING (not on spine, but later spine material won't land without it) DIGRESSION (optional, needs its own hook, reader can skip and rejoin with nothing lost).

+Thematic tags:
+FORMALISES: puts in formal mathematical terms, something that has been introduced or discussed.
+Given the "no hand waving" rules, ideas are likely to be introduced in a way that avoids unsoundness and that is quite rigorous, but it may lack formal language.
+But without FORMALISES points made may end up just being assertions, this delivers tightness.
+This can occur anywhere.
+It is most likely to occur as a DIGRESSION but it may be part of the SPINE, where a deliverable of the story or point of the story is to explain what something "really is" mathematically.

+PORTAL: doesn't need to be rigorous at all, often is closer to sociology/history than mathematics ("some people write it this way because...", "traditional to use k here because...").
+Cheap to include, low-stakes, but has real independent payoff: it's what lets someone go and open a real paper.
+Can sometimes be a part of or the same as FORMALISES but often will not be.

 Status tags: idea | rough draft | drafted | needs rewrite | done